Crosleys In The Movies

 "Side Street" (1950): Staring Harley Granger and Cathy

 O'Donnell.
 The main character Joe Norson, a letter carrier, has just gotten done stealing some money from a filing cabinet early in the movie.
 As he is crossing the street leaving the scene he walks in back of a postwar CC Crosley wagon.
-Unfortunetly the car does not show up in the rest of the movie.
+Unfortunately the car does not show up in the rest of the movie.

 "Follow the Sun" (1951):